Synobsys/synobsys.github.io/standards/approved-forge-components.md

 ---
-title: Approved forge components
+title: Approved forge assets
 ---

 # Approved forge components

-According to [ADR 006: Approved forge components only](ADR-006-approved-forge-components-only.html) allowed forge components are:
+According to [ADR 006: Approved forge assets only](ADR-006-approved-forge-components-only.html) allowed forge assets are:

 * Supported by OutSystems
 * Have the Trusted status
 * Are approved by the Synobsys curation team and listed on this page.

-This page lists the forge components that are approved for use in projects.
+This page lists the forge assets that are approved for use in projects.

-## Approved components
+## Approved forge assets

 | Name | Version | Link | Approved By | Approved on | Curation Log |
 | --- | -----: | --- | --- | --- |--- |